 Because the Dashlane SSO connector needs to communicate with your IdP to verify your credentials, you must be connected to the internet to log in to your Dashlane account with SSO.
 However, SSO users with Biometric unlock enabled on their mobile devices can access their vault using biometric authentication.

 Can users add an Emergency contact with SSO enabled?

 No. When SSO is enabled for a Business plan, the Emergency Contact feature is disabled for all users.

 How do I offboard a user with SSO enabled?

-For a guide on how to offboard an SSO-enabled user from your Dashlane Business plan, please see this article.
+Learn more about offboarding an SSO-enabled user from your Dashlane Business plan.
 Please note that offboarded users will no longer have access to their Dashlane vault.

 What happens if I am removed from a Business plan with SSO enabled?